arizvisa/ida-minsc/docs/static/tagging.rst

 during their reversing endeavor in the hopes to improve the way that a user navigates the database and shares information with other users.

-This system allows for a user to store a primitive python object within a comment which can then be decoded back into its original type thus allowing a user to store and retrieve a python object associated with an address.
+This system allows for a user to store a primitive python object within a comment, which can then be decoded back into its original type, thus allowing a user to store and retrieve a python object associated with an address.
 This is described in detail later at :ref:`tagging-encoding`.
 These values can then later be queried in order to reference the addresses of the types that the user has marked.
 This is also described in detail at :ref:`tagging-querying`.

-Using a mechanism such as this facilitates a user to be able to quickly tag a number of related functions or addresses, and perform some sort of processing against them.
-The work required to perform tasks such as tagging all the handlers related to some binary CGI, tagging various instructions according to some attribute in order to later color them, tagging an instruction address with a breakpoint command to later feed to a debugger, or even simply tagging the results of a hit-tracer for later
+Using such a mechanism, facilitates a user to be able to quickly tag a number of related functions or addresses, and perform some sort of processing against them.
+The work required to perform tasks such as tagging all the handlers related to some CGI binary, tagging various instructions according to some attribute in order to later color them, tagging an instruction address with a breakpoint command to later feed to a debugger, or even simply tagging the results of a hit-tracer for later